 For a leader, staying motivated is necessary to be able to motivate and inspire others.
-When you are a leader, the onus of staying motivated lies primarily on yourself.
+When you are a leader, the onus of staying motivated lies primarily on you.

-A leader’s inner drive to take actions and initiatives to complete tasks and pursue the goals even in the face of the direst of challenges is what keeps the teams afloat.
+A leader’s inner drive to take actions and initiatives to complete tasks and pursue goals, even in the face of the direst of challenges, is what keeps teams afloat.
 Their motivation to succeed is what fuels others to keep going.

-Self-motivation helps you to define clear goals and robust action plans to attain those goals.
-In addition, it helps you fulfill day-to-day responsibilities with an aim to evolve and improve continuously.
+Self-motivation helps you define clear goals and robust action plans to achieve those goals.
+Also, it helps you fulfill day-to-day responsibilities with an aim to evolve and improve continuously.